 You can return to a completed unit at any time until it is updated, for example to use as a reference resource or find a key document.
 However you cannot retake a unit to improve your score until 48 hours after the previous attempt.

-Factsheets and other resources that accompany a unit can be accessed by clicking the links as you work through the unit.
+Factsheets and other resources that accompany a unit can be accessed by clicking the in-text links as you work through the unit.
 To quickly retrieve them without working through the unit click the menu icon in the top left corner of your screen.
 A list of resources will appear on the right.
 Click the one you want to open it.

 Yes you can.
 Please email email@example.com or call +44 (0)20 3033 2626 (Monday to Friday 9:00-17:00) with your email address and billing details.
 They will be able to transfer your existing details to your organisation account and cancel your direct debit.